heydamianc/agave-framework/README.markdown

 #### The `@ConvertWith` Annotation

-URL encoded form objects have a default data type of string for all the fields that correspond to form inputs.
+URL encoded form objects have a default data type of `String` for all the fields that correspond to form inputs.
 This is because the only type of request parameter is a string parameter.
-You can, however, convert these strings into other objects with a given set of converters or by creating your own custom converter.
-See [an example](https://github.com/damiancarrillo/agave-web-framework/blob/master/agave-samples/game-of-life/src/main/java/agave/samples/gameOfLife/web/GameOfLifeForm.java) that illustrates this annotation.
+You can, however, convert these strings into other objects with a set of converters provided by Agave or by creating a custom converter.
+You can explicitly name one of the Agave-provided converters as the value to the `@ConvertWith` annotation, however, it is superfluous.
+Agave will implicitly determine the most appropriate converter at runtime.
 The converters provided by Agave are:

 <dl>
   <dt><tt>agave.conversion.BooleanConverter</tt></dt>